The home of LibreOffice

 The Board of Directors will be able to change the composition of the Certification Committee at any time.

 Is able to hack LibreOffice code to develop new features or provide L3 Support to enterprise users, researching and developing solutions to new or unknown issues, designing and developing one or more courses of action, evaluating each of these courses in a test case environment, and implementing the best solution to the problem.
-Once the solution is verified, it is delivered to the customer and given back to the community.
-Certified Core Developers need to be present TDF members, and part of their certification is peer review by the Engineering Steering Committee.
+Once the solution is verified, it is added to LibreOffice source code.

-Is able to handle basic customer issues, gathering the customer’s information and determining the customer’s issue by analyzing the symptoms and figuring out the underlying problem.
+Is able to handle basic customer issues, gathering the information and determining the issue by analyzing the symptoms and figuring out the underlying problem.
 Technical support specialists in this group typically handle straightforward and simple problems like verifying the proper hardware and software set up, and assisting with application menus.

-Is able to assist L1 support personnel in solving basic technical problems and investigating elevated issues by seeking for known solutions related to these more complex issues.
+Is able to assist L1 support personnel in solving basic technical problems and investigating more complex issues by looking for known solutions to them, or by indentifying a new solution.
 If a problem is new or a solution cannot be determined, is responsible for raising this issue to L3 support.
-Technical support specialists in this group typically handle complex functional problems.
-Within a migration project, is able to develop macros and/or templates reproducing those developed for MS Office, in order to offer to end users of the suite the same functionalities they were used to.
+Within a migration project, is able to develop macros and/or templates reproducing those developed for Microsoft Office, in order to provide LibreOffice users the same functionalities they were used to.

 Technical support specialists in this group handle complex functional problems.

 Certification for Support Professionals will be launched not earlier than late 2015.